Skip to main content

 Effectiveness

 There are several aspects of a given resveratrol supplement that will influence its potential efficacy.
-The first issue is whether resveratrol can effectively do what you want it to, such as reducing the intensity with which you’re aging, fighting certain cancers, or combating inflammation.
+The first issue is whether resveratrol can effectively do what you want it to, such as reducing the intensity at which you’re aging, fighting certain cancers, or combating inflammation.
 Whether it can do some or any of these things is still a matter of some debate, but we’ll cover the supplement’s general potential for efficacy further down.

 Cost